-We talked to Gabriel González of Jamon y Pico about its goal to online sell and distribution of iberic products and here is what he said about it.
+Gabriel González of Jamon y Pico tells us about its goal to sell and distribute iberic products online.

 First of all, how are you and your family doing in these COVID-19 times?